 Here is an insightful graphic from The Predictive Index that depicts what being an agile leader entails:

 Accordingly, there are five key drivers of agile leadership and these are Integrity, Innovation, Urgency, Engagement, and Direction.

 Of these five, your integrity as a leader serves as the foundation.
 You inspire your people to do better when you lead a principled path that is rooted in self-awareness and willingness to take accountability.
-Juggling several responsibilities become easier when you act upon the best interests of your team.
+Juggling several responsibilities becomes easier when you act in the best interests of your team.

 Working on your agility skills, developing them even further so that it becomes natural to inspire and use such skills when leading people, is something that will empower you throughout the coming year.